Corinyi/PillbugBot/readme.md

   - 30-minute battery life.

 ## Structure

+- You can access and download the structure STL file via Fusion.
+If you want to contribute the HW, please contact me for the access.
 - The robot's shell consists of 10 TPU segments that can contract and expand without interference.
 - 2 footWheels for mobility.